The Social Contract: Overview

 Rousseau claims that the size of the territory to be governed often decides the nature of the government.
-Since a government is only as strong as the people, and this strength is absolute, the larger the territory, the more strength the government must be able to exert over the populace.
+Since a government is only as strong as the people, and this strength is absolute, the larger the territory, the more strength the government must be able to exert over the populace (cf. also Turner's frontier thesis for the case of America).
 In his view, a monarchical government is able to wield the most power over the people since it has to devote less power to itself, while a democracy the least.
 In general, the larger the bureaucracy, the more power required for government discipline.
 Normally, this relationship requires the state to be an aristocracy or monarchy.
-When Rousseau uses the word democracy, he refers to a direct democracy rather than a representative democracy.
+When Rousseau uses the word democracy, he refers to an executive composed of all or most of the people (Bk.
+3, Ch.
+3, Para.
+2) rather than to a representative democracy.
+Rousseau argues that it is the people themselves, not their representatives, who have supreme power, and that everyone taking part in legislation is a check against abuse of power.
 In light of the relation between population size and governmental structure, Rousseau argues that like his native Geneva, small city-states are the form of the nation in which freedom can best flourish.
 For states of this size, an elected aristocracy is preferable, and in very large states a benevolent monarch; but even monarchical rule, to be legitimate, must be subordinate to the sovereign rule of law.

-A remarkable peculiarity of The Social Contract is its logical rigor that Rousseau learned in his twenties from mathematics:

 Reception

+Upon publication, the distribution of The Social Contract in France was prohibited, and Rousseau fled the country to avoid imprisonment.
+However, it was primarily Rousseau's chapter on civil religion, rather than his ideas on liberty and sovereignty, that caused the controversy.

+In America, Noah Webster borrowed heavily from The Social Contract to write Sketches of American Policy (1785), one of the earliest widely-published arguments for a strong central government in America.